apache/jackrabbit-oak/oak-doc/src/site/markdown/migration.md

 By default, the source repository replaces the destination repository (if there's one).
 For instance, in the first example if the `/content/site` node already exists in the destination repository, it'll be removed and replaced by the source node.
 It's also possible to merge content from the source repository with `--merge-paths`:

     java -jar oak-upgrade-*.jar \
+        --include-paths=/content/site \
         --merge-paths=/content/site \
         /old/repository \
         /new/repository

+Please notice that in the last example it's necessary to narrow the migration scope using `--include-paths` parameter.

 ### Version history copying